 If your tomato plants are anything like mine, all the tomatoes seem to ripen at the same time.
 This year is no exception for me.
 Luckily, tomatoes are a versatile fruit (or vegetable depending on what team you’re on).

-One of my favorite uses for all these tomatoes is a dish that my Mom has been making ever since I can remember.
+One of my favorite uses for all these tomatoes is a dish that my mom has been making ever since I can remember.
 It's good for breakfast, lunch or dinner.
 It's especially yummy with a side of sausage or bacon, and a tall glass of OJ.
-And, since I typically purchase the pre-made pie shells that come in quantities of 2, I make one for now, and freeze one for later.
-Without further ado, Tomato Pie Floridian!
+And, since I typically purchase the pre-made pie shells that come in quantities of two, I can make one for now and freeze one for later.
+So, without further ado, I give you Tomato Pie Floridian!

 - 1 onion, chopped

 - 1 clove garlic, minced

 - 3 tablespoons butter

 - 4 large eggs

 - 1 cup milk

 - 1/4 teaspoon ground pepper